 The length and severity of ETD symptoms depend on their cause.
-For instance, if ETD is caused by a change in altitude, these symptoms will often go away as the body adjusts to the pressure or reaches a lower altitude.
+For instance, if ETD results from a change in altitude, these symptoms will often go away as the body adjusts to the pressure or reaches a lower altitude.

-On the other hand, ETD caused by an illness or infection can last much longer.
-Anyone with symptoms of ETD that last more than 2 weeks should see a doctor.
-Children with symptoms of ETD should see a doctor sooner, as the symptoms of ETD are similar to an ear infection.
+By contrast, ETD that is due to an illness or infection can last much longer.
+Anyone with ETD symptoms that last more than 2 weeks should seek guidance from a doctor.

-Many people also find that the symptoms of minor ETD can go away as they swallow, so drinking or having a snack may help.
+Many people also find that the symptoms of minor ETD can go away as they swallow, so drinking a beverage or having a snack may help.
 These remedies help open and close the eustachian tube and relieve the pressure.